KrishnaG-101/Stock-Price-Prediction-Using-LSTM/README.md

 ## Overview

-This project is a practice-based implementation of a **Stock Price Prediction** model using a **Long Short-Term Memory (LSTM)** neural network.
+This project is implementation of a **Stock Price Prediction** model using a **Long Short-Term Memory (LSTM)** neural network.
 The goal of this project is to apply fundamental data science, machine learning, and financial data analysis skills to forecast stock prices.
 The model is built using **PyTorch** and leverages various Python libraries for data manipulation, visualization, and preprocessing.

 ---